 HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO RISK SCORE CONTROL MEASURES TO REDUCE RISK NEW RISK SCORE 42 Structural failure.
 Platform overload.
 2+6 Rigorous stress analysis used to ensure structural soundness.
 Design calculations independently reviewed.
 Overload tested at 1.25 x SWL.
 Maximum safe working load is clearly marked on the machine and in the manual.
-The machine has a platform load sensing system as per AS1418.10.
 1+6 43 Structural failure.
 Fatigue.
-1+6 Testing and analysis carried out to ensure minimum design life is met.
+2+6 Testing and analysis carried out to ensure minimum design life is met.
 Maintenance schedule provided in the manuals.
 Annual inspections are required as stated in the manual.
 1+6 44 Structural failure.
 Wear and corrosion.
 3+6 Corrosive surfaces are painted, components subject to wear have provisions to minimize wear by using sacrificial components or lubrication e.g. boom sections use wear pads along telescoping sections, pins use self lubricating bushes.
 Components which are not self-lubricating have grease nipples provided.
 Maintenance schedule provided in the manuals.
 1+6 45 Structural failure.
 General overload.
-2+6 A relief valve is used to prevent excessive loads being lifted by the platform.
+2+6 Relief valves limit the maximum load that can be lifted.
 Tools are required to alter pressure settings.
 Test points are provided for checking of pressures.
 Warning decals on machine show safe working loads.
-The machine has a platform load sensing system as per AS1418.10.
 1+6 46 Noise.
 General operation.
-4+4 The motors use baffled mufflers and are within acceptable sound limits.
-Where noise is considered excessive, level testing is done to AS1055.2/AS1269.
-2+4 47 Various Decal removal.
+4+4 E300 series uses electric motor.
+Motors have a shroud around them and are not considered to pose noise problem.
+1+4 47 Various Decal removal.
 4+6 Decals have permanent type marking & weatherproof backing.
 Specification plate is stamped for longevity.
 Recommended inspections require that decals are checked for readability and in place.
 Safety warnings are in manual.
-2+6 48 Various Unintended Use 3+4 Only one set of controls may be used at one time.
+1+6 48 Various Unintended Use 3+4 Only one set of controls is operable at any given time.
 Ground controls are recessed to prevent inadvertent engagement by hitting an object.
+Enable switches are incorporated into the control system.
 Plants have a removable key switch which prevents operation by unintended personnel.
 A clearly visible emergency stop button is positioned at top and bottom controls to stop unintended movement.
 Correct operating procedures are placed in the manual.
 JLG conducts operator service training courses to all customers.
 1+4